-Review and Verification Process We have undertaken a careful review and verification process to ensure our TOW scenarios reflect Vermont's unique circumstances and realities.
+Review and Verification Process

+We have undertaken a careful review and verification process to ensure our TOW scenarios reflects Humboldt, Del Norte and Trinity Counties in California and Curry County, Oregon's unique circumstances and realities.

-Economic times began to fundamentally change in the 1970s, and the broadly held progress among American households lessened in more recent decades, although a legacy of wealth nevertheless has been created.
+Economic times began fundamentally change in the 1970s, and the broadly held progress among American households lessened in more recent decades, although a legacy of wealth nevertheless has been created.
 Where economies continue to grow, new wealth is being created as well.
-Our study

-- Wealth Transfer in Vermont - creates reasonable scenarios of wealth holding in Vermont and the likely transfer of wealth over the period of 2005 through 2055.
+Our study - Wealth Transfer in Humboldt, Del Norte and Trinity Counties in California and Curry County, Oregon - creates reasonable scenarios of wealth holding in these counties and the likely transfer of wealth over the period of 2005 through 2055.